Shaq Thompson: College career

 In his final year at Washington in 2014, Thompson was awarded the fifth annual Paul Hornung Award, given to the nation's most versatile player.
 He was named first-team All-America by ESPN, CBS Sports, Scout.com and SB Nation.
-He announced on January 5, 2015 that he would forgo his senior season and enter the 2015 NFL Draft.
+He announced on January 5, 2015, that he would forgo his senior season and enter the 2015 NFL draft.
 He was named a Midseason All-American by ESPN, NFL.com, CBS Sports and Phil Steele.
 He was listed as the national defensive player of the year by three of six writers on the CBS Sports panel.
 He scored six touchdowns in 2014, two as a running back and four on defense (one interception return and three fumble returns).
 He was named a first-team preseason All-America by Athlon.
 He made SI.com's preseason All-America second team.
 He was also named to the preseason watch list for both the Bednarik (top defensive player) and Paul Hornung (most versatile player) Awards.
 He started each of the Huskies' games for the season.
 In a victory over Eastern Washington, he notched 15 tackles, including a sack, forced a fumble and also had three carries for 66 yards, including a 57-yard touchdown run.
 He was named the national defensive player of the week by the Walter Camp Foundation and Athlon's following a two-touchdown performance vs. Illinois, where he scored on a 36-yard interception return and on a 52-yard fumble return, becoming the first Husky on record to have scored two defensive touchdowns in the same game.
 He scored his third defensive touchdown (and fourth overall) vs. Stanford, returning a fumble (that he forced) 32 yards for a score.
 He also had seven tackles, including one for a loss, and forced another fumble vs. the Cardinal.
 He scored on a 100-yard fumble return in the win at Cal, where he was a game captain.
 He has one of just four 100-yard plays in University of Washington history (the others were a punt return by Hugh McElhenny, and kickoff returns by Paul Arnold and John Ross).
 He also had a game-high 11 tackles against the Bears, and was named the National Defensive Player of the Week by Athlon, as well as Pac-12 Defensive Player of the Week, following the Cal game.
 He played mostly running back vs. Arizona State, gaining 98 yards on 21 carries, and also caught two passes for 15 yards.
 He started at tailback at Colorado, rushing for 174 yards and a touchdown on just 15 carries (11.6-yard average), leading this to be named the team's offensive player of the game after the win in Boulder.
 He made a second straight start at tailback, but also saw a good deal of action on the defense, vs. UCLA, when he was a game captain.
 He rushed for 100 yards on 16 carries vs. the Bruins, while also notching four tackles.
 He played only on defense and special teams at Arizona, finishing with three tackles.
 He made five tackles in the Apple Cup win at Washington State.
 He posted 10 tackles, including half of a tackle for loss, in the Cactus Bowl.
 He was tied for second in the nation with four fumble recoveries.
-Following his junior season, Thompson declared for the 2015 NFL Draft.
+Following his junior season, Thompson announced on January 5, 2015, that he would forgo his senior season and declare the 2015 NFL Draft.